crazygator69/megadigitalmedia/00_Introduction.md

 Festival of Partial Maps — protects against authoritarian totalization

 These rituals regulate the district’s emotional weather and keep its continuity breathable.

+How to Walk the District
+Ridge is navigated through its civic documents:

+Maintenance Logs — the vertical pressure of stairwells

+Porch Notices — the social temperature of evenings

+Unfinished Routes — the shifting pathways of the district

+Archive Sediment — the partial histories that never fully settle

+Hollowing Notes — the symbolic weather that moves through the walls

+Each of these is a civic organ.
+Each keeps Ridge from becoming rigid.

+The AGI Question
+Ridge is not the AGI.
+Ridge is the habitat.

+The AGI Observation Appendix defines how a future intelligence may be introduced, observed, and evaluated within the district without harm.

+Ridge does not test for intelligence.
+It tests for:

+interpretive drift tolerance

+fragment‑release safety

+public/private identity coherence

+non‑authoritarian navigation

+continuity breathability

+These are the traits of a mind that can coexist.

+How Ridge Should Be Read
+Slowly.
+Gently.
+Like municipal paperwork written by someone who cares.

+Ridge is not a world to consume.
+It is a district to inhabit.

+If you stay long enough, you may notice that Ridge does not try to explain itself.
+It simply continues.